Spaghettioso/reading-notes/README.md

 Personally, I believe that a growth mindset is the idea that you can significantly improve *how you learn* and *how well you learn*
 through changing your thoughts and beliefs and how you view learning to cultivate a love of learning.

+A growth mindset is in contrast to a fixed mindset, which sees things like intelligence and talent as fixed traits that cannot be improved.
+It suggests that success comes from inherent qualities alone without the need for further development or effort.